Princess Olga Dolgorouky: Later life and death

-Morgan visited Tredegar House when it was St. Josephs Catholic School, having been sold by Evan's cousin, John Morgan, in 1951.
-During an annual St Joseph’s fete in the 1960s, Morgan was found walking around the lake by headmistress, Sister Pauline, who insisted on taking Lady Tredegar to tea.
-Morgan also helped Curators, David Beevers and David Freeman, in the restoration of Tredegar House to its former glory, after it was sold to Newport Council in 1973, by answering questions regarding the layout of rooms at Tredegar, and providing information about her infamous husband.

-In correspondence regarding Evan, Olga stated, ‘my husband - who was an eccentric - used to have great flights of fancy at times and I never knew what was fact or fiction'.
+Morgan visited Tredegar House when it was a Catholic convent school, having been sold by Evan Morgan's cousin, John Morgan, in lieu of death-duties in 1951.
+During one of the school's annual fetes in the 1960s, Morgan was found walking around the lake by headmistress, Sister Pauline, who invited her to tea in the house.
+When Tredegar House was bought by Newport Council in 1973, Morgan helped curators David Beevers and David Freeman in the restoration of the property by corresponding with them regarding the layout of the rooms during her residence.
+She also provided information on her ex-husband.
+In correspondence regarding Evan Morgan, she stated "My husband – who was an eccentric – used to have great flights of fancy at times, and I never knew what was fact or fiction."

 Morgan died of heart failure on 19 January 1998 at her home in Guernsey, aged 82.
-She was paid tribute in the South Wales Echo, which published an article stating that even after moving away from Tredegar, "she remained in contact by writing to staff.
-Everyone at the house is saddened by her death".
+An obituary in the South Wales Echo included a message from the staff at Tredegar House, stating that even after her annulment, "she remained in contact by writing to staff.
+Everyone at the house is saddened by her death."
 Her funeral took place on 27 January 1998 at Folum Chapel and Crematorium.

-Although she and her husband separated in 1943, Olga Morgan continued to be styled Viscountess Tredegar until her death, making her the last person to hold a Tredegar title, as the last Lord Tredegar died in 1962, and his widow remarried soon after.